sulcgroup/oxdna-viewer/README.md

 ---

+## 3D Printing Export
+The viewer supports scene export in the common 3D printing STL format.
+The smoothness of the model is controlled via the `faces multiplier` setting.
+Note that additional smoothness results in very large STL files which not every browser can handle.

+For memory reasons one has the option to include just parts of the oxDNA model into the output mesh file, choosing from:
+* `Backbone mesh`
+* `Nucleoside mesh`
+* `Connector mesh`
+* `Backbone connector mesh`
+---

 ## Updates and writing your own extensions
 This software is still in active development, so features remain in high flux.
 If you would like to make a feature request or to report a bug, please let us know in the Issues tab!
 Remember to pull often if you're running the viewer locally to get the newest features.